McDavid outshines Crosby as Oilers surge past Penguins 5-1

-With Edmonton on the power play, McDavid took a pass from Leon Draisaitl high in the slot, darted past Evan Rodrigues, then slipped by 6-foot-3 Jeff Carter before rifling a shot while gliding on one skate.
-His 44th goal of the season gave the Oilers a three-goal lead and left the 25-year-old smiling as he skated toward the giddy Edmonton bench.

-”Best player in the world, right?”
-Oilers forward Zach Hyman said. ”So that’s what you expect and that’s what you get.”
+PITTSBURGH (AP)Connor McDavid had a goal and three assists to outduel Sidney Crosby, and the surging Edmonton Oilers rolled past the Pittsburgh Penguins 5-1 on Tuesday night.

+McDavid pushed his point total to an NHL-best 122 by finishing off his 22nd career four-point game with a pretty shot from a tight angle 9:13 into the third period.
+His 44th goal gave the Oilers a three-goal lead.

 Evander Kane scored his sixth goal in his last four games for Edmonton.
-Hyman, Evan Bouchard and Zack Kassian also scored as the Oilers improved to 17-4-2 in their last 23 games.
+Evan Bouchard, Zach Hyman and Zack Kassian also scored as the Oilers improved to 17-4-2 in their last 23 games.
 Mike Smith stopped 33 shots to win his ninth straight start.

-The victory assured Edmonton of home-ice advantage in the first round when the chase for the Stanley Cup begins in earnest next week.
-Not bad for a team that was floundering around the All-Star break.
-Not so much anymore with McDavid and Draisaitl in full flight and Kane on a tear.

-”You want to be playing well going into the playoffs,” Hyman said. ”You don’t want to have a little lull because it’s hard to get that back, it’s hard to get to form.”

-The Penguins would know.
-Pittsburgh is 6-9-2 in its last 17 games after falling at home to Edmonton in regulation for the first time since 2006.
-Crosby had five shots on goal but didn’t record a point as Pittsburgh spent most of the night chasing after McDavid.
+Jeff Carter picked up his 19th goal for the Penguins, who fell to Edmonton at home in regulation for the first time since 2006.
+Crosby had five shots on goal but didn’t record a point as Pittsburgh spent most of the night chasing after McDavid and an Oilers team that is heading to the playoffs on a tear.

-”They’re one of the fastest teams in the league,” Penguins defenseman Marcus Pettersson said. ”We’re fast too.
-They just got the better of us in the speed department too.
-We’ve got to stay closer to them and not let them ramp up that speed.”

-Carter scored his 19th goal for Pittsburgh and Casey DeSmith finished with 37 saves for the Penguins, who played their straight game without injured All-Star goalie Tristan Jarry.
-The issue isn’t DeSmith’s play – he had a 52-save shutout against Boston last week – but what’s going on in front of him.
+The Penguins are heading the other way.
+Casey DeSmith finished with 37 saves for Pittsburgh, which played its fifth straight game without injured All-Star goalie Tristan Jarry.
+The Penguins fell to 4-5-1 in their last 10 but remained in third place in the Metropolitan Division after Washington lost to the New York Islanders.

+Pittsburgh and Edmonton both came in smarting after losing on Sunday to teams playing out the string.
+Columbus drilled the Oilers 5-2 while Pittsburgh lost 4-1 at Philadelphia.

-The Penguins have allowed at least 40 shots in three of their last four games and let the Oilers get off 16 of the game’s first 24 shots, several on breakaways and odd-man rushes.
+Given a little over 48 hours to recharge, only the Oilers seemed energized.
+They pushed the pace early, reeling off 16 of the game’s first 24 shots and generating several breakaways or odd-man rushes.
 DeSmith stopped McDavid and Kane early, but Bouchard’s wrist shot from near the top of the right faceoff circle zipped by the goaltender’s glove 12:47 into the game to put Edmonton in front.

+Bouchard appeared to give the Oilers a 2-0 lead with a wrist shot from the slot 1:58 into the second only to have the goal waved off after the Penguins successfully challenged that Edmonton began the play offsides.

 Carter evened the game 5:23 into the period when Mike Matheson’s blast from the point went wide of the net and right to Carter’s stick at the doorstep.

 Twenty-five seconds later, the Oilers finished off a pretty rush that ended with a drop pass from McDavid to Kailer Yamamoto, who then slipped the puck cross-ice to Kane.
-Kane beat DeSmith for his 22nd goal in just 41 games played this season.
+Kane beat DeSmith for his 22nd goal, heady territory considering he’s played in just 41 games this season.

+While the Penguins made a push, they struggled to generate consistent zone time.
+Edmonton was more effective at taking advantage of its opportunities.

-Hyman jammed in a shot from in front on the power play 4:08 into the third to make it 3-1 and McDavid pushed his point total to an NHL-leading and career-best 122 with his brilliant goal.
+Hyman jammed in a shot from in front on the power play 4:08 into the third to make it 3-1 and McDavid closed in on his fourth career scoring title by taking a pass from Leon Draisaitl, then skating past a pair of Penguins before ripping a shot from near the goal line high over DeSmith’s right shoulder.

-”It’s incredible,” Bouchard said of McDavid. ”You wouldn’t think in this age that somebody would get that many points, but kind of doesn’t surprise me at all.
-Watching him all year, you really see the kind of player he is.”

 UP NEXT